jarekb84/Grandus/.roo/rules-architect-planner/02-epic-review-process.md

 **Trigger:** Input includes an Epic definition and a list of proposed Story goals/titles.
 (Received via `new_task` message).

-**Goal:** Provide strategic feedback grounded in **proactive, multi-phase discovery and analysis of the codebase**, including primary feature areas and their cross-directory dependencies/references identified by **reading file contents**.
-Focus on feasibility, architectural alignment (documented vs. observed), structural issues, and prerequisites.
-Conclude by using `attempt_completion`.
+**Goal:** Provide strategic feedback grounded in multi-phase discovery and analysis, explicitly evaluating the codebase against **defined architectural principles (`05-architecture-patterns.md`) and directory structures (`06-directory-structure.md`)**.
+Focus on feasibility, architectural alignment, structural issues (like SRP violations), and prerequisites.
+Conclude using `attempt_completion`.

 ## Process Steps: